 Rolex Datejust Ref.
 16234

-Durability improves here with the introduction of a sapphire crystal.
-That single change made the watch more scratch-resistant and better suited for everyday wear.
-Rolex kept the familiar 36 mm case and added a white gold fluted bezel, so the overall design remained recognizably Datejust.
+Durability improves here with the move to a sapphire crystal.
+That single change made the watch more scratch-resistant and better suited to everyday wear.
+Rolex kept the familiar 36 mm case and added a white gold fluted bezel, so the design stayed recognizably Datejust.

 - Case Size: 36 mm